 1. Make ports settings changes

-- Press the Windows logo key + R on your keyboard > type devmgmt.msc and hit Enter to open the Device Manager
+- Press Windows + R, type devmgmt.msc, and click OK or hit Enter to open the Device Manager.

-- Click View on the top menu > select Show hidden devices
+- Click the View menu on the top, and select Show hidden devices.

 2. Make sure that your printer is Online